boppetson/personal-website/content/posts/2016-01-09---Perfecting-the-Art-of-Perfection.md

 ---
 ## **The Sunday Strips - Calvin and Hobbes**

-Bill Watterson authored and inked the highly successful comic strip series, *Calvin and Hobbes*.
+Bill Watterson authored the highly successful comic strip series, *Calvin and Hobbes*.
 Every day for 10 years, a new *Calvin and Hobbes* strip came out.
 Normally, the newspapers that published comic strips limited each strip to just one row and a monochrome palette.
 However, there was one glorious exception: Sunday.
 On Sundays, cartoonists were free to submit much larger, multi-row strips in color.
 Many beautiful illustrations came as a result of this allowance.

 When Watterson started creating the bigger Sunday strips for Calvin and Hobbes, he encountered a design problem.
 Different newspapers published different sizes of Sunday strips.
 Some printed three rows worth of material while others only printed two.
 This created two possible experiences for the end-user, the reader.
 Some readers would see all three strips while others would only see two.
 How could Watterson create a comic strip that works for both?